Cristiaaannn/Cristiaaannn/README.md

 Managing a repository dedicated to solutions and exercises from "Programming: Principles and Practice Using C++" by Bjarne Stroustrup.
 This reflects my progress and understanding of C++ in tandem with my professional work. [[Link to Repository](https://github.com/Cristiaaannn/PPPUCPP)]

--  **TAOCP Visualizer Project:**
+-  **General DSA and Algorithm Visualizer Project**:
-A forthcoming project set to commence after the C++ Learning Journey.
-This initiative aims to create a comprehensive C++ GUI visualizer for algorithms and data structures, inspired by the teachings in "Introduction to Algorithms" (CLRS) and MIT's algorithm lectures.
-The goal is to create an interactive and engaging tool to visualize and understand complex algorithmic concepts.
+  A forthcoming project set to begin following the completion of my C++ Learning Journey.
+This ambitious initiative aims to create a comprehensive C++ GUI visualizer for data structures and algorithms.
+The goal is to develop an interactive and engaging tool that brings complex algorithmic concepts and data structures to life, making them more accessible and understandable.
 [Link to Repository - Coming Soon]

 **🌟 Professional Statement:**